shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:

-[ ] Create a Tool bar tool (like the Height Map or Scriptable Objects creator) that creates the Sqlite entry for a new texture/sprte - THis is how you get new mazes from another file

---- INTRO
+-->[ ] Git rid of Scriptable object for current maze level.
-[ ] This screen loads slowly - how to fix this?
+-->[ ] This screen loads slowly - how to fix this?
 Smaller images ?? (lazy load only a page at a time ?
-[ ] On "Play Your Maze" screen use title of maze not file name [ ] Fix layout of "Play Your Maze" scrolling area so that all titles show (bottom ones not showing)

---- CHOOSE YOUR PLAY MODE 2D 3D SCREEN
-[ ] Add an Edit button to "play 2D or 3D"
-[ ] Display Starting and ending Sprites (green dot, cherry)

---- WHILE PLAYING SCREENS (2D & 3D)
+[ ] ON played Chooser, can 'enter' do the same as the + button ?
+[ ] Add a Remove Player (will also remove all highscores for this player) - perhaps only on Edit screen ?
-[ ] Options for Wall Type: See through or not, High or Low (3D only) [ ] When Goal Achieve stop/pause animations/sound etc.
+[ ] When Goal Achieve stop/pause animations/sound etc.
 [ ] Worse in 2D mode - when falling disable movement - fall in off edge, player correct their path - now it looks like they are on the platform, but they are falling

---- EDIT SCREEN
-[ ] FileName not shown on Edit Screen
+[ ] Options for Wall Type: See through or not, High or Low (3D only)

 [ ] Add toggle for InvertforBlack lines to edit screen.
-[ ] Add a "Delete Maze" ability somewhere that would be protected from button mashing monkey users [ ] Title and Creator edit fields should be labeled on Edit Screen [ ] Edit screen can re-initialize high scores - Add Clear all HighScores ability.
 [ ] Add brightness/contrast settings to WebCam capture screen

---- SNAP PICTURE
-[ ] Snap picture screen should go right to 'edit' screen after 'Snap' [ ] Snap screen - is a filename required?
+[ ] Add rotate clockwise 90 degrees to image
-[ ] Add Player Chooser to Snap picture screen
+[ ] Add crop and/or additional borders to maze - eliminate the 'sneak around'

---- OTHER
 [ ] Can I get rid of UnityEditor functions, so this runs outside the editor [ ] Can a maze be added by giving it a URL to an online image [ ] Can this run as a Web App

 -- COMPLETE --
+[X] Guest looses its default spot when it is no longer alphabetically lower than another name [X] Snap picture screen should go right to 'edit' screen after 'Snap' [X] Edit screen can re-initialize high scores - Add Clear all HighScores ability.
+[X] Add a "Delete Maze" ability somewhere that would be protected from button mashing monkey users [X] perhaps add a save/play button to the edit screen [X] Create a Tool bar tool (like the Height Map or Scriptable Objects creator) that creates the Sqlite entry for a new texture/sprte - THis is how you get new mazes from another file
+[X] Add Player Chooser to Snap picture screen
+[X] Looks like FULL PAth is being used to save : C:/Users/Scott/Documents/GitHub/Sketch A Doodle/Assets/Mazes/Maze-30April-07-10-16.png - This should just be Assets/Mazes/Maze-30April-07-10-16.png
 [X] New High Scores need a refresh of the table on this page [X] Allow Player chooser changes
 [X] Display Personal Best on screen "now playing 2D/3D screen" while playing